iamshadmirza/Hashnode-Blog-Backup/clfas085h000c09l0e0hzgphp.md

 Huge shoutout to @[Sandro Volpicella](@SandroVolpicella)  and @[Jannik Wempe](@JannikWempe)  for their time and efforts in building docs and tutorials for onboarding new devs.
 Special thanks to @[Florian Fuchs](@Foxfl) for answering my silly questions during this time.

 AWS is vast and has a ton of topics with so much depth in each of them.
-I'm unfamiliar with everything as it's not long since I moved to this role.
+I'm still not familiar with a lot of it as it's not long since I moved to this role.
 It always feels like I need to contribute more and do things as they should be done.
 I must keep reminding myself that it's always like that when you start something new, and it's a transition process.
 It is supposed to take time to adjust and start contributing as it meant to me.

 Getting used to a new team's dynamic and processes can take a while.
 It can be overwhelming to learn new tools, systems, and procedures.
 I'm glad I have smart colleagues helping me in this transition.